-Several Missouri initiatives expand access to integrated prevention, treatment and recovery support services for individuals with OUD.
+Several Missouri initiatives expand access to integrated prevention, treatment, and recovery support services for individuals with opioid use disorder (OUD).

 In support of statewide naloxone distribution efforts, the Missouri Legislature approved Good Samaritan protections for laypersons with high likelihood of responding to an opioid overdose (RSMO 195.205).
 This law, adopted in 2017, is designed to save lives by encouraging people to seek emergency medical help if they experience or witness an opioid overdose.

 Senate Bill 718: (1) blocks inclusion of pain scores in quality of care and patient satisfaction data the Missouri Department of Insurance is authorized to collect (2) subject to appropriations, creates an opioid use treatment and prevention program involving advanced practice registered nurses, physician assistants and assistant physicians, in collaboration with physicians